V. Gordon Childe: Legacy and influence

 On his death, Childe was praised by his colleague Stuart Piggott as "the greatest prehistorian in Britain and probably the world".
 The archaeologist Randall H. McGuire later described him as "probably the best known and most cited archaeologist of the twentieth century", an idea echoed by Bruce Trigger, while Barbara McNairn labelled him "one of the most outstanding and influential figures in the discipline".
 The archaeologist Andrew Sherratt described Childe as occupying "a crucial position in the history" of archaeology.

-Sherratt also noted that "Childe's output, by any standard, was massive."
+Sherratt also noted that "Childe's output, by any standard, was massive".
 Over the course of his career, Childe published more than twenty books and around 240 scholarly articles.
 The archaeologist Brian Fagan described his books as "simple, well-written narratives" which became "archaeological canon between the 1930s and early 1960s".
 By 1956, he was cited as the most translated Australian author in history, having seen his books published in such languages as Chinese, Czech, Dutch, French, German, Hindi, Hungarian, Italian, Japanese, Polish, Russian, Spanish, Sweden and Turkish.
 The archaeologists David Lewis-Williams and David Pearce considered Childe "probably the most written about" archaeologist in history, commenting that his books were still "required reading" for those in the discipline in 2005.
+As of 2024, the University of Sydney named the Vere Gordon Childe Centre in his honour.